Investor Insight: Pfizer Inc. [PFE] Goes Ballistic – Investor Confidence on the Rise

-Pfizer Inc. [NYSE: PFE] stock went up by 3.23% or 1.11 points up from its previous closing price of $34.30.
-The stock reached $35.41 during the last trading session.
-During the course of the last 5 trading session in the week, PFE share price went up during 2 out of 5 days, that way gaining +2.10% in the period of the last 7 days.
+Pfizer Inc. [NYSE: PFE] stock went down by -4.16% or -1.44 points down from its previous closing price of $34.59.
+The stock reached $33.15 during the last trading session.
+During the course of the last 5 trading session in the week, PFE share price went up during 2 out of 5 days, that way losing -8.37% in the period of the last 7 days.

 Pfizer Inc. [NYSE:PFE]: Analyst Rating and Earnings